 Dr. Todd Citron is vice president of Engineering for Defense, Space & Security (BDS), where he is responsible for ensuring world-class technical integrity for all BDS products and services.
-He leads a 22,000-person international engineering organization that includes teams across the BDS businesses – Boeing Military Aircraft, Network and Space Systems, Global Services & Support, BDS Development and Phantom Works.
-He also oversees a product support team of more than 4,000 people at Boeing sites across the United States.
+He leads a 16,000-person international engineering organization that includes teams across each BDS division.

 Prior to beginning his current role, Citron was vice president and chief engineer for BDS Development.
 There he managed engineering support for key focus programs in the BDS portfolio improving execution through early deployment of critical resources and proven processes from across the company.
 His responsibilities also included creating and implementing a strategy to enhance engineering quality and affordability.

 Previously, Citron was vice president of Mission Assurance and the senior chief engineer of Systems Engineering for BDS Engineering.
 In this role, he was responsible for the broad application of systems engineering and risk reduction principles focused on issue prevention, risk reduction and mission success.
 He was also responsible for development and deployment of BDS mission success strategy, policy and practices and served as independent approval authority for mission readiness of BDS businesses and programs.
 As senior chief engineer for Systems Engineering, he focused on technical risks, issues and opportunities, strengthening technical decisions that achieve the “right engineering” right the first time.